PulseStrategy369/PulseStrategy/README.md

 - **Passive Growth:**
 You don’t need to do anything to benefit.
 As others trade, your holdings automatically become worth more.

-- **Limited Minting Window:**
- After 180 days, no new xBond or iBond can ever be minted.
-The only way to get them is to buy on a DEX, driving demand for a shrinking supply.

 - **Deflationary Flywheel:**
 As burns reduce supply and demand grows, each bond becomes scarcer and more valuable.
 This creates a self-reinforcing cycle that rewards long-term holders.